 Go to www.lcr.nl to see in which countries vaccinations are recommended or mandatory.

-Does yellow fever occur in the UK and US?
+Does yellow fever occur in the Netherlands?

 The disease only occurs in certain tropical regions in Africa and South America.
 Yellow fever does not occur in the Netherlands.
 There have been no known cases where travellers have brought back yellow fever to the Netherlands since 1985.
 Most travellers from the Netherlands who travel to countries where yellow fever occurs, are vaccinated and protected against the disease.